eypsrcnuygr/mini-microservice/README.md

 # Mini microservice

 This project is a blog project which uses micro-service structure in a minimal way.
 There are in total 5 backend service and one front-end.
 Those services have been created from the scratch.
+Dockerized and with they are all organised Kubernetes.

 ## Built With
 * JavaScript